inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 - Symbolise vector layers

 In this module, we will learn what is meant by vector data.
-We will practice adding it to our QGIS projects, and we will learn how to style the data in different ways.
+We will practise adding it to our QGIS projects, and we will learn how to style the data in different ways.